 AFIA will provide verification of employment, which will include dates of employment, title of most recently held and, if authorized by the employee, information regarding the amount of salary or wages last earned.
-Only authorized administrators or the Operations Coordinator may serve as a reference for employees or former employees.
+Only authorized administrators Operations and Enrollment Coordinator may serve as a reference for employees or former employees.